peregrineshahin/ChessProgrammingWiki/content/Temporal_Difference_LearningTDLeaf.md

 **Temporal Difference Learning**, (TD learning)

 is a machine learning method applied to multi-step prediction problems.
 As a prediction method primarily used for [reinforcement learning](Reinforcement_Learning "Reinforcement Learning"), TD learning takes into account the fact that subsequent predictions are often correlated in some sense, while in [supervised learning](Supervised_Learning "Supervised Learning"), one learns only from actually observed values.
-TD resembles [Monte Carlo methods](https://en.wikipedia.org/wiki/Monte_Carlo_method) with [dynamic programming](Dynamic_Programming "Dynamic Programming") techniques [[1]](#cite_note-1).
+TD resembles [Monte Carlo methods](https://en.wikipedia.org/wiki/Monte_Carlo_method) with [dynamic programming](Dynamic_Programming "Dynamic Programming") techniques <a id="cite-note-1" href="#cite-ref-1">[1]</a>.
 In the domain of computer games and computer chess, TD learning is applied through self play, subsequently predicting the [probability](https://en.wikipedia.org/wiki/Probability) of winning a [game](Chess_Game "Chess Game") during the sequence of [moves](Moves "Moves") from the [initial position](Initial_Position "Initial Position") until the end, to adjust weights for a more reliable prediction.

 ## TD(λ)

-Each pair of [temporally](https://en.wiktionary.org/wiki/temporal) successive predictions P at time step t and t+1 gives rise to a recommendation for weight changes, to converge Pt to Pt+1, first applied in the late 50s by [Arthur Samuel](Arthur_Samuel "Arthur Samuel") in his [Checkers](Checkers "Checkers") player for [automamated evaluation tuning](Automated_Tuning "Automated Tuning") [[2]](#cite_note-2).
-This TD method was improved, generalized and formalized by [Richard Sutton](Richard_Sutton "Richard Sutton") et al. in the 80s, the term *Temporal Difference Learning* coined in 1988 [[3]](#cite_note-3), also introducing the decay or recency parameter **λ**, where proportions of the score came from the outcome of [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) simulated games, tapering between [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping#Artificial_intelligence_and_machine_learning) (λ = 0) and Monte Carlo predictions (λ = 1), the latter equivalent to [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) on the [mean squared error function](https://en.wikipedia.org/wiki/Mean_squared_error).
+Each pair of [temporally](https://en.wiktionary.org/wiki/temporal) successive predictions P at time step t and t+1 gives rise to a recommendation for weight changes, to converge Pt to Pt+1, first applied in the late 50s by [Arthur Samuel](Arthur_Samuel "Arthur Samuel") in his [Checkers](Checkers "Checkers") player for [automamated evaluation tuning](Automated_Tuning "Automated Tuning") <a id="cite-note-2" href="#cite-ref-2">[2]</a>.
+This TD method was improved, generalized and formalized by [Richard Sutton](Richard_Sutton "Richard Sutton") et al. in the 80s, the term *Temporal Difference Learning* coined in 1988 <a id="cite-note-3" href="#cite-ref-3">[3]</a>, also introducing the decay or recency parameter **λ**, where proportions of the score came from the outcome of [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) simulated games, tapering between [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping#Artificial_intelligence_and_machine_learning) (λ = 0) and Monte Carlo predictions (λ = 1), the latter equivalent to [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) on the [mean squared error function](https://en.wikipedia.org/wiki/Mean_squared_error).
 Weight adjustments in TD(λ) are made according to ...

  [](File:TDLForula4.jpg)
-... where P is the series of temporally successive predictions, w the set of adjustable weights. α is a parameter controlling the learning rate, also called step-size, ∇wPk [[4]](#cite_note-4) is the [gradient](https://en.wikipedia.org/wiki/Gradient), the vector of [partial derivatives](https://en.wikipedia.org/wiki/Partial_derivative) of Pt with respect of w.
+... where P is the series of temporally successive predictions, w the set of adjustable weights. α is a parameter controlling the learning rate, also called step-size, ∇wPk <a id="cite-note-4" href="#cite-ref-4">[4]</a> is the [gradient](https://en.wikipedia.org/wiki/Gradient), the vector of [partial derivatives](https://en.wikipedia.org/wiki/Partial_derivative) of Pt with respect of w.
 The process may be applied to any initial set of weights.
 Learning performance depends on λ and α, which have to be chosen appropriately for the domain.
 In principle, TD(λ) weight adjustments may be made after each move, or at any arbitrary interval.
-For game playing tasks the end of every game is a convenient point to actually alter the evaluation weights [[5]](#cite_note-5).
+For game playing tasks the end of every game is a convenient point to actually alter the evaluation weights <a id="cite-note-5" href="#cite-ref-5">[5]</a>.

-TD(λ) was famously applied by [Gerald Tesauro](Gerald_Tesauro "Gerald Tesauro") in his [Backgammon](Backgammon "Backgammon") program [TD-Gammon](https://en.wikipedia.org/wiki/TD-Gammon) [[6]](#cite_note-6) [[7]](#cite_note-7), a stochastic game picking the action whose successor state minimizes the opponent's expected reward, i.e. [looking](Search "Search") one [ply](Ply "Ply") ahead.
+TD(λ) was famously applied by [Gerald Tesauro](Gerald_Tesauro "Gerald Tesauro") in his [Backgammon](Backgammon "Backgammon") program [TD-Gammon](https://en.wikipedia.org/wiki/TD-Gammon) <a id="cite-note-6" href="#cite-ref-6">[6]</a> <a id="cite-note-7" href="#cite-ref-7">[7]</a>, a stochastic game picking the action whose successor state minimizes the opponent's expected reward, i.e. [looking](Search "Search") one [ply](Ply "Ply") ahead.